DimitriPalmer22/Relapse-Code-Documentation/_temp/04-03 Shbeeb Playtesting Notes.md

 - fix the respawn points (the ones for when you fall off the level)
 ### Movement2

-- We still need to change the direction of the wall climbs so that the player does not need to wind around the wall OR
+- We still need to change the direction of the wall climbs so that the player does not need to wind around the wall OR make the spaces before the wall climbs more open so that its easier for the player to get a running start.
 - Z fighting on one of the roofs
 - The transition to the cinematic is a bit abrupt.
-If it's gonna be immediate, at least make the camera transition.
+If it's gonna be immediate, at least make the camera transition smoothly

 ### Aiden Mindbreak

-- Move the trigger colliders back so the player can complete the level in rhythm
+- Move the trigger colliders back so the player can complete the level without having to stop as they wait for the animation to play.
+Having to wait completely stops the flow of the game.

 ### Movement3

+- A real problem we have is that the crane moves the shipping containers to areas offscreen.
+As a result, the player does not know where to go sometimes.
-- We could have a flashing light for some things to draw attention to where the
+- We could have a flashing light for some things to draw attention to where the cranes move to.

 - The space isnt engaging enough rn
 - Add some interactable elements